06 Jul How to claim compensation for Domestic airline flight delay

 - Contact the Airline – Different airlines have different procedures for claiming.
 Some accept complaints via email, and you need to send a written claims letter to others.
 Check what method your airline wants you to use

 - If your claim for compensation is rejected by the airline, you may either choose to accept the rejection, or make a further complaint to Consumer Protection Directorate of the Nigerian Civil Aviation Authority (NCAA).

 - When complaining to the NCAA, you will need to include; the details of your initial complaint letter, the rejection letter received from the airline, and a cover letter to the NCAA asking them to review the rejection by the airline.

-- If the Consumer Protection Directorate of the NCAA rejects your review, you may refer the matter to the Consumer Protection Council.
+- If the Consumer Protection Directorate of the NCAA rejects your review, you may refer the matter to the Federal Competition and Consumer Protection Council.
 Provide them with all the information on the complaint so far, and ask them to review the decisions and compel the airline to award you compensation.

 You can find out more about the legislation governing delayed flights in the Nigeria here, and you can use this free template letter to make a claim.
 To use the template, all you need to do is complete the form and you will get an email with the template attached.

 Thank you for reading this post, if you have found it useful please share with your network using one of the share buttons below.

 We hope you have found this information helpful.
 Please note that this information is provided for general informational purposes only and is not intended to be legal advice.
 No lawyer-client relationship is formed nor should any such relationship be implied.
 This answer is not intended to substitute for the advice of a qualified lawyer.
 If you require legal advice, please consult with a qualified lawyer.
 If you would like to speak to a Lawyer, you may do so by requesting one below.